Shwetabh1/AWS_Certification/README.md

 > You can never understand everything but you should push yourself to understand the system.<br/>
 > *-Ryan Dahl (creator of Node.JS)*

 This a complete guide for achieving AWS certified developer mettle.
-It comprises of notes, lab works, exam break down, essential tips and probable questions could be asked.
-Each topic in the content has 3 sections; Notes, then the practical work you should do and lastly dozens of questions that can be asked in the AWS Certified Developer Exam related to that topic.
+It comprises of notes, lab works, exam break down, essential tips and probable questions that could be asked.
+Each topic has 3 sections: Notes, then the practical work you should do, and lastly dozens of questions that can be asked in the AWS Certified Developer Exam related to that topic.

-<b>NOTE: As per the NDA I have not disclosed any questions but steered people in the right direction.</b>
+<b>NOTE: As per the NDA I have not disclosed the direct questions asked to me but have tried my best to steer people in the right direction.</b>

 ## Exam Details
 <ul>